3361 93rd Ave SE

 Category: Industrial Parks

-The Spiritwood Energy Park is an industrial park with 500 plus acres located approximately 10 miles east of Jamestown.
-Cargill Malt and Great River Energy are just to the east of this park.
-This park has convenient access to Rail, Interstate, Highway, Water, Wastewater, Heavy Power & Steam.
+The Spiritwood Energy Park is an industrial park with over 500 acres located approximately 10 miles east of Jamestown.
+Great River Energy is just to the east of this park.
+This park has convenient access to Heavy Power & Steam provided by Great River Energy to the east, Rail, Interstate, Highway, Water, and Wastewater.

-The Spiritwood Energy Park is a 551-acre industrial park located approximately 10 miles east of Jamestown, ND and just south of Spiritwood, ND.
-Cargill Malt and Spiritwood Station combined heat and power plant are just to the east of this energy park.
+The Spiritwood Energy Park (Energy Park) is a 551-acre industrial park located approximately 10 miles east of Jamestown, ND and just south of Spiritwood, ND.
+Great River Energy-Spiritwood Station combined heat and power plant is just to the east of the Energy Park.

 - Location: 500 plus acres of prime industrial development land

-- Services: Abundant water and wastewater, affordable utilities, heavy power and steam
+- Services: rail, abundant water and wastewater, affordable utilities, heavy power and steam

 - Great local & state incentives

-Spiritwood Energy Park Association manages the Energy Park.
-The association provides common-use transportation infrastructure, industrial lots, property management and value-added services on a fee-for-service basis to attract new businesses to Spiritwood Energy Park.
-Spiritwood Energy Park Association will be majority owned and operated by Jamestown/Stutsman Development Corporation (JSDC) with Great River Energy being the minority owner.
-Spiritwood Energy Park Association will invest in the road and rail infrastructure within Spiritwood Energy Park that will benefit all tenants in the energy park.
+Spiritwood Energy Park Association (Association) manages the Energy Park.
+The association provides common-use transportation infrastructure, industrial lots, property management and value-added services on a fee-for-service basis to new and expanding businesses of Spiritwood Energy Park.
+The Association is majority owned and operated by Jamestown/Stutsman Development Corporation (JSDC) with Great River Energy being the minority owner.
+The Association has invested in road and rail infrastructure within the Energy Park that will benefit all tenants.
 The project site is of critical strategic significance due to its proximity to utilities, transportation and markets.